JUSH334/AWESOME-FINANCE-APP/PDFparser/README.md

 ## Features

-- ✅ Extract text from all pages in a PDF
+- Extract text from all pages in a PDF
-- ✅ Optional page separators with page numbers
+- Optional page separators with page numbers
-- ✅ Return as String or save to file
+- Return as String or save to file
-- ✅ Handle multi-page documents
+- Handle multi-page documents
-- ✅ Command-line interface
-- ✅ Programmatic API
-- ✅ Customizable page separators

 ## Dependencies